 That article describes a very high number of flu cases, approximately 3.8 million between September 2017 and January 14th, 2018.

-This is about where the country hit the peak of a particularly bad flu season, the worst in 14 years, and this gigantic number of flu cases resulted in 140 serious hospitalizations and 30 deaths.
+This is about where the country hit the peak of a particularly bad flu season, the worst of 14 years.

-There is another article in The Local about the 2019-2020 flu season from January 2020, which reports a slightly lower number of total cases, which had resulted in 240 deaths.
+There is another article in the local about the 2019-2020 flu season from January 2020, which reports a slightly lower number of total cases, which had resulted in 240 deaths.

-This caller has no idea what he's talking about, and Alex doesn't either, but it sounds good to this new framing, so he throws in his 70,000 die a year in Italy from the flu, that stat that he's fallen in love with, and now he can suggest to his audience that Italy is just faking this whole thing.
+This caller has no idea what he's talking about, and Alex doesn't either, but it sounds good to this new framing, so he throws in his 70,000 die gear in Italy from the flu, that stat that he's fallen in love with, and now he can suggest to his audience that Italy is just faking this whole thing.

-David Gergen, that interview is still on YouTube, and if anyone wants to see something amazing, it's when you...
+David Gergen, that interview is still on YouTube.

 This caller is so indicative of a person who's just accepted everything Alex says is true with no interest in reality.